UTIG/sharad-rsr-tacc/README.md

 These directions are for porting this code from UTIG's environment to TACC's.
 Porting directions will be different for other target systems.
+The example scripts in the env directory will need significant path changes.
 Later releases will improve portability.